AdobeDocs/dynamic-media-classic.en/help/using/publishing-files.md

 Create a one-time publish job by selecting the **[!UICONTROL One-Time]** option on the Publish page.

-If you want the publish job to occur later, in the Publish page, select **[!UICONTROL One-Time]**, then select **[!UICONTROL Schedule For Later]** drop-down.
+If you want the publish job to occur later, in the Publish page, select **[!UICONTROL One-Time]**, then select **[!UICONTROL Schedule For Later]** from the drop-down list.
 Use the Calendar and the Time slider to select a day and time to run the publish job.

 ### Create a recurring publish job {#creating-a-recurring-publish-job}